How Long Does Probate Take in Florida?

 - Final accounting, distribution, and closing: 30-60 days

 Total for an uncontested formal probate with no complications: roughly 7-9 months.
-Add real estate that needs to be sold, and the timeline depends heavily on whether you sell to a cash buyer (14-21 days to close) or list on the MLS (77+ days average in Florida).
+Add real estate that needs to be sold, and the timeline depends on probate authority, title, payoff, heirs, property condition, and whether you use a financed buyer, a cash buyer, or the MLS.

 What Causes Probate Delays in Florida